itsjafer/reverse-stock-split-arbitrage/README.md

 Reverse Stock Split Arbitrage is a method by which an investor purchases 1 share of a company that is expected to offer a reverse stock split in the hopes of receiving "rounded up" shares following the stock consolidation.

-For example, if $ABC announces a 10-for-1 reverse stock split, many stock split filings stipulate that anyone who may have fractional shares after the consolidation will be "rounded up".
-In this case, owning 1 share before the consolidation will result in ownership of 0.1 shares after the consolidation which is subsequently rounded up to 1 full share resulting in a gain of 0.9 shares.
+It is best explained by @reverseSplitArbitrage:

+> Say a company needs to increase share price, often to stay listed on an exchange.
+To do this, they announce that 10 shares will now be consolidated into 1 share, which has the effect of increasing the price per share about 10x.
+(The exact ratio may differ.)
+So if you had 10 shares before the split, you’d now have 1 share that’s worth ten times as much.
+That’s a reverse split.

+> But what if you only had 1 share to begin with?
+Now you’d have 1/10 of a share, a fraction which historically could not be traded.
+To get around fractional shares, companies will sometimes pay you the cash value of the fractional share.
+Other times, though, they will round you up to one full share.
+When they round up, the share you had bought for $0.50 is now worth around $5.
+You profit $4.50 with almost no risk.
+This is reverse split arbitrage.

 For more information, check out the [reverse split arbitrage](https://www.reversesplitarbitrage.com/) website, which is run by [@reverseSplitArb](https://twitter.com/reverseSplitArb)

-This package automates the process of buying and selling these stocks on several brokerage accounts.
+This package automates the process of buying and selling these stocks on as many brokerage accounts as possible.

 ## How it works